 A simple analogy, but it gets you thinking — right?
 If you're asking a prospective family to share every last detail about themselves just to get a phone call or brochure from your admissions team, you've just put a plug in your funnel.

-When putting together your form, here are a few stats to think about:
+When creating an inbound marketing form, like a newsletter subscription list, a resource download, an event sign-up, or even your inquiry form, here are a few stats to think about:

 - There is a 120% increase in conversions when you reduce the number of form fields from 11 to 4